BlankTiger/hm/README.md

 - Press `Shift+Tab` to move to the previous screen
 - Press `q` or `Ctrl+c` to exit

-The TUI has three screens:
+The TUI has four screens:
+1. Program flags - manage CLI flags interactively
-1. Config selection - choose which configs to copy/symlink
+2. Config selection - choose which configs to copy/symlink
-2. Global dependencies - select which packages to install
+3. Global dependencies - select which packages to install
-3. Additional options - decide whether to persist your selections
+4. Additional options - decide whether to persist your selections

 ## Directory Structure